Shreyansh277/COA_LAB/README.md

 # COA_LAB
-This repository contain lab assignment of  computer orginisation and architecture lab
+This repository contains the lab assignments for the Computer Organization and Architecture course at IIT Kharagpur.
+The assignments are designed to provide hands-on experience with fundamental concepts such as assembly programming, processor design, memory hierarchy, pipeline processing, and I/O devices.